Overview

 🚗 Getting There

-The national park entrance is 15km from Cát Bà town by motorbike or bicycle - about 25 minutes by motorbike on the main island road.
-The road passes through the park's southern buffer zone before reaching the main trailhead.
-Guides are available at the entrance and are strongly recommended for all trails beyond the shortest loop.
-Bicycles can be rented in Cát Bà town for the approach road but are not suitable for the trails themselves.
+The national park entrance is 15km from Cát Bà town - about 25 minutes by motorbike on the main island road.
+Motorbike rental is available throughout Cát Bà town and is the standard way to get there.
+The road passes through the park's buffer zone before reaching the main trailhead and entrance area.
+Guides are available at the entrance and are strongly recommended for the forest trails.

 What to Expect